xeskpau/remote-da-test-exercise/README.md

 ## Data overview

-Remote.com has shared a spreadsheet with 7 sheets of raw data (see file `Data Analyst Assignment.xlsx`; #TODO: Attach file).
-Each sheet can be considered a separate data table, and their content is summarized as follows (see  section ***Scoping*** below for more information; #TODO: Add link to Scoping.) ─
+Remote.com has shared a spreadsheet with 7 sheets of raw data (see file `Data Analyst Assignment.xlsx`).
+Each sheet can be considered a separate data table, and their content is summarized as follows (see  section ***Scoping*** below for more information) ─

 | # | Table name | Primary key | Candidate key | Comment |
 |:--:|:--:|:--:|:--:|:--:|